bring/lemon-block/README.md

 Copy the ABI code of the contract by clicking on `ABI` option at the bottom of the panel.
 It will be copied in the clipboard.

-Create New file Called "SimpleStorage.json" at the path "ethbasiccontract/src/Contracts" and paste the copied ABI content inside
+Create New file Called "SimpleStorage.json" in your local repository at the path "ethbasiccontract/src/Contracts" and paste the copied ABI content inside

 ![Alt Text](https://github.com/bring/ethbasiccontract/blob/master/images/Screenshot%202019-12-12%20at%2012.46.27.png)

 **6** Copy Bytecode of the contract by clicking `Bytecode` option at the bottom of the panel.
 It will be copied in the clipboard.

-Create New file Called "SimpleStorageByteCode.json" at the path "ethbasiccontract/src/Contracts" in the repository and paste the copied bytecode inside it
+Create New file Called "SimpleStorageByteCode.json" in your local repository  at the path "ethbasiccontract/src/Contracts" in the repository and paste the copied bytecode inside it

 ![Alt Text](https://github.com/bring/ethbasiccontract/blob/master/images/Screenshot%202019-12-12%20at%2018.28.55.png)